debsouryadatta/souryax-course-generator/README.md

 <!-- Working on Themes -->
-17. npm install next-themes, following the docs fo next13 dark mode, wrapping the whole app inside Provider component in layout.tsx
+17. npm install next-themes, following the docs for next13 dark mode(From shadcn-ui), wrapping the whole app inside Provider component in layout.tsx
 18. Creating the ThemeToggle component, adding it to the Navbar component